§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 required by Subsection R of this Section in order to promote the plugging of orphaned

-credit shall be issued for the plugging of orphaned oilfield sites and oilfield sites that have
+shall be issued for the plugging of orphaned oilfield sites and oilfield sites that have been

-been inactive for at least five years, with the specific requirements and procedures for
+inactive for at least five years, with the specific requirements and procedures for issuance,

-issuance, transfer, and acceptance of such credits to be developed by the commissioner.
-The
+transfer, and acceptance of such credits to be developed by the secretary.
+The regulations

-regulations shall, at a minimum, provide criteria under which plugging credits may be
+shall, at a minimum, provide criteria under which plugging credits may be earned, and

-earned, and require approval by the commissioner for the earning, using, banking, or selling
+require approval by the secretary for the earning, using, banking, or selling of the plugging

-the performance of any actions required by the commissioner.
+the performance of any actions required by the secretary.

 (2) To require the making of reports showing the location of all oil and gas wells,